 Living in Europe is the stuff of dreams for many people.
 The entire continent is filled with stunning architecture, countless museums, and all kinds of cultural and historic sites.
 Traveling around Europe will get you everything from Mediterranean beaches to Alpine skiing.

-The best countries to look into are in post-Soviet Eastern Europe.
+The best countries to look into are in Eastern Europe.
 It’s not the first place people think to look, but countries like Hungary, Serbia, Georgia, Armenia, and Albania have more to offer than people assume.

-Budapest, Hungary is hands down the most beautiful city in Europe.
-It sits at the edge of the European Union both geographically and in regard to cost of living.
+Budapest, Hungary, is hands down the most beautiful city in Europe.
+It sits at the edge of the European Union both geographically and in regard to the cost of living.
 Food, real estate, and taxes in the incredible city are all much lower than you’ll find anywhere else on the continent.

-A favorite of mine that needs to be included on this list is Tbilisi in Georgia.
+A favorite of ours that needs to be included on this list is Tbilisi in Georgia.
 If you don’t have plans to visit Georgia, you need to think about changing those plans.
 An attitude of openness to foreigners combined with low and simple taxation makes it a great choice for retirement.
 Tbilisi itself has a historic core with all the amenities of a modern city, making it easy to retire like a king.

 If living like a king is what you’re looking to do, all of these countries have access to very cheap luxury goods.
 Wine, cigars, tobacco, and excellent food are easy to come by.
 Eastern Europe is probably the easiest place to live if you plan on going all out.